hashicorp/terraform-provider-aws/website/docs/r/vpclattice_target_group.html.markdown

 - `vpc_identifier` - (Required) The ID of the VPC.

 The following arguments are optional:

-- `client_token` - (Optional) A unique, case-sensitive identifier that you provide to ensure the idempotency of the request.
-If you retry a request that completed successfully using the same client token and parameters, the retry succeeds without performing any actions.
-If the parameters aren't identical, the retry fails.

 - `tags` - (Optional) Key-value mapping of resource tags.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.